 A mid-life facelift for the second generation BMW X1 included mild exterior changes, although the interior now sports a larger infotainment screen in higher-spec models – at 10.25 inches.

 The plug-in hybrid powertrain from the MINI Countryman Plug-in Hybrid has expanded the BMW X1’s engine line-up, providing an emissions free range of over 31 miles.
 Otherwise, there’s the usual mix of frugal yet punchy three-cylinder turbo petrol and four-cylinder petrol and diesel engines in 18i, 20i, 18d and 20d guises, plus the 25e plug-in hybrid version

-The Renegade’s squared retro-looks are a nod back to it’s four-wheel drive bloodline.
-But if you want a 4x4 Renegade, you’re stuck with more expensive Limited, Trailhawk and 4xe versions.
+The Renegade’s squared retro-looks are a nod to the brand’s long four-wheel drive bloodline.
+But if you want a 4x4 Renegade, you’re stuck with more expensive Limited, Trailhawk and 4xe plug-in hybrid versions.

 You do get some interesting features for the price however, the range-topping Trialhawk has skid-plates to protect the engine, suspension and fuel tank along with ‘Selec-Terrain’ which lets you choose between ‘Rock Mode’ and ‘Active Drive Low’ with ‘Hill Descent Control’.

 Four-wheel drive models are now limited to the 4xe plug-in hybrid powertrain, which uses a 1.3-litre turbocharged petrol engine up front, and an electric motor to power the rear wheels.
 This means there’s instant torque to apply a helping shove that can keep the Renegade moving in slippery conditions.

 The Dacia Duster is not just one of the cheapest SUVs on sale, it’s also one of the cheapest cars you can buy.